RHsu24/LLM_Test/readme.md

 ##### 4. HOW TO RUN:

 Run using Linux command: ```python3 SCRIPT_NAME CSV_FILE --data_dir AUDIO_FILE```
-* SCRIPT_NAME is simply the name of the Python script you wish to run
+* SCRIPT_NAME is the name of the Python script you wish to run
 * CSV_FILE - the transcription (.csv) file you want the script to read from.
 For example, if you are using the output from ```csv_parse.py```, then it will be ```transcript_master.csv```
 * --data_dir - Optional Argument command, included for testing and if you only wish to test a single audio and transcription set.
 * AUDIO_FILE - the audio (.wav) file you want the script to read from.